arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 }
 ```

-To add the multiple icons to fontawesome library use the following code snippet.
+To add the multiple icons to Font Awesome library use the following code snippet.

 ```
 import { faFilm } from '@fortawesome/free-solid-svg-icons';